MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-9.md

 ## Troubleshooting

+Congratulations!
+You learned how to create, retrieve, and work with service principals in order to create a resource group.
+Although you have completed the tutorial, you may still have additional questions regarding service principals that can be answered in this article.

 ### Insufficient privileges
 If your account doesn't have permission to create a service principal, `az ad sp create-for-rbac` returns an error message containing "Insufficient privileges to complete the operation."
 Contact your Azure Active Directory admin to create a service principal.